cloudfoundry/docs-cfcr/README.md

-# Kubo
+# Cloud Foundry Container Runtime (CFCR)

-Welcome to the Kubo documentation!
+Welcome to the CFCR documentation!

-This repo contains the content for the Kubo documentation, published at https://docs-kubo.cfapps.io.
+This repo contains the content for the CFCR documentation, published at https://docs-cfcr.cfapps.io.
 The documentation is currently under development.

 ## Overview

-The Kubo documentation is published with [MkDocs](http://www.mkdocs.org/), using a customized version of the [Material](https://github.com/squidfunk/mkdocs-material) theme.
+The CFCR documentation is published with [MkDocs](http://www.mkdocs.org/), using a customized version of the [Material](https://github.com/squidfunk/mkdocs-material) theme.

 MkDocs is a Python application that generates a static web app from Markdown files.
-Each topic in the Kubo documentation is represented by a Markdown file in the [`docs`](https://github.com/cloudfoundry/docs-kubo/tree/master/docs) directory.
+Each topic in the CFCR documentation is represented by a Markdown file in the [`docs`](https://github.com/cloudfoundry/docs-cfcr/tree/master/docs) directory.

 ## How To Contribute

-Please help us improve the accuracy and completeness of the Kubo documentation by contributing.
+Please help us improve the accuracy and completeness of the CFCR documentation by contributing.

 The easiest way to contribute is to file a pull request through GitHub.